Running Injury Treatment - Spokane, WA

 Get Back to Running Strong Again

-A complete diagnostic and recovery program for Spokane runners built around one question: is my running form causing my pain, or is my pain affecting my running form?
-Rock Your Run finds the answer — then fixes it.
+Rock Your Run is a complete diagnostic and recovery program for Spokane runners — built around one question: is your running form causing your pain, or is your pain affecting your running form?
+We find the answer with data, then build the plan that gets you back on the road or trail and running strong again.

 The Problem Most Running Care Misses

-Most running-related pain gets treated in one of two ways: as a form issue (more drills, new shoes) or a body issue (rest, ice, stretching).
-Both can be part of the picture, but neither answers the question that actually matters — can your body physically do what your stride is asking it to?
+Most running-related pain gets treated one of two ways: as a form problem (more drills, new shoes) or as a body problem (rest, ice, stretching).
+Both can be part of the picture.
+But neither one answers the question that actually matters — can your body physically do what your stride is asking of it?

-A running coach can identify what your gait should look like.
+A running coach can tell you what your gait should look like.
 Imaging can rule out structural damage.
-Neither tells you if you have the mobility, stability, strength, and firing sequence to absorb impact, propel forward, and stay healthy mile after mile.
+Neither one tells you whether you have the mobility, the stability, the strength, and the firing sequence to absorb impact, propel yourself forward, and stay healthy mile after mile.

 What's Included